**NOTE: OSPi does NOT yet work with Raspbian Debian version 13 “Trixie”, please use Debian version 12 “Bookworm” **

 - OLED display

-Packages does NOT include – you will also need:
+Packages do NOT include what you need:

-- A Raspberry PI (Zero W/WH; RPi 1 Model A+/B+; RPi 2; RPi 3; RPi 4)
+- A Raspberry PI (Zero W/WH; RPi 1 Model A + / B +; RPi 2; RPi 3; RPi 4)

 Optionally available: